jorisguffens/Powertunes/README.md

 ## Features

 - [x] Remove songs one by one
-- [x] Replace remixes of songs by the original song
-- [ ] Replace covers of songs by the original song
-- [ ] Replace instrumental versions of songs by the original song
+- [x] Replace remixes, covers, acoustic, instrumental and karaoke by the original song
 - [ ] Improved playlist shuffle

 ## Why?